bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

     \tag{6}

   for vectors :math:`{\bf u_N, x} \in \mathbb{R}^{n}`.
-The symmetric equations can also be performed for the "south" pole.
+The symmetric equations can also be found for the "south" pole.

 |h2| Tangent Spaces |h2e|